 Through the parables, Jesus helped the people to see the mysterious presence of the Kingdom in the things of life.
 A parable is a comparison.
 Jesus used the known and obvious things of life to help to explain the invisible and unknown things of the Kingdom of God.
-For example, the people of Galilee understood when someone talked about seeds, land, rain, sunshine, salt, flowers, fish, harvest etc., Jesus used all these things that the people knew very well, in his parables, to help to explain the mystery of the Kingdom.
+For example, the people of Galilee understood when someone talked about seeds, land, rain, sunshine, salt, flowers, fish, harvest, etc. Jesus used all these things that the people knew very well, in His parables, to help to explain the mystery of the Kingdom.

 b) Commentary on the text

-It is wonderful to see Jesus, again and again, looking at life and at what’s happening around him, for things and images that might help the people to detect and to experience the presence of the Kingdom.
-In today’s Gospel, again, he tells two short stories about things that happen every day in our lives: The story of the seed that grows, all on its own, and the story of the tiny mustard that grows to be so big”.
+It is wonderful to see Jesus, again and again, looking at life and at what’s happening around Him, for things and images that might help the people to detect and to experience the presence of the Kingdom.
+In today’s Gospel, again, He tells two short stories about things that happen every day in our lives: the story of the seed that grows all on its own, and the story of the tiny mustard that grows to be so big.

 The story of the seed that grows all on its own

 The farmer who plants the seed knows the process: first the seed, then the green shoot, the leaf, the ear and the grain.
 The farmer knows how to wait and will not cut the stalk before it is time, but he does not know from where the power comes for the soil, the rain, the sun and the seed to make a seed turn into fruit.
-That’s what the Kingdom of God is like.
+That’s what the kingdom of God is like.
 It’s a process.
 There are stages and points of growth.
 It takes time and happens in time.
 The fruit comes at the right time but no one can explain its mysterious power.
-No one is its master!.
+No one is its master.
 Only God!

 The story of the tiny mustard seed that turns into something very big

 The mustard seed is small, but it grows, to the point where the birds can make their nests in its branches.
 That’s what the Kingdom is like.
-It begins as something very small, it grows and spreads its branches.
+It begins as something very small.
+Then it grows and spreads its branches.
 The parable does not say who the birds are.
 The answer to that question will come later in the Gospel.
 The text suggests that it refers to the pagans who will not be able to get into the community and be sharers in the Kingdom.

-Jesus explained the parable to his disciples
+Jesus explained the parable to His disciples

 In the house, when they were on their own with Jesus, the disciples want to know what the parable means.
 They do not understand it.
 Jesus is astonished by their failure to understand (Mk 4:13) and at that point responds in a way that is difficult and mysterious.
-He says to his disciples, "To you has been given the secret of the kingdom of God, but for those outside, everything comes in parables; in order that 'they may indeed look, but not perceive, and may indeed listen, but not understand; so that they may not turn again and be forgiven.'"
-(Mk 4:11-12) This makes the people wonder, What use is the parable then?
-Is it to make things clear or to hide them?
+He says to His disciples, "To you has been given the secret of the kingdom of God, but for those outside, everything comes in parables; in order that 'they may indeed look, but not perceive, and may indeed listen, but not understand; so that they may not turn again and be forgiven.'"
+(Mk 4:11-12) This makes the people wonder, “What use is the parable then?
+Is it to make things clear or to hide them?”
 Perhaps Jesus uses parables so that people will go on living in ignorance and not become converted?
-Certainly not!.
-Today’s Gospel says that, “with many such parables he spoke the word to them, as they were able to hear it” (Mk4:33)
+Certainly not!
+Today’s Gospel says that “with many such parables He spoke the word to them, as they were able to hear it” (Mk4:33).